post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 defined in Section 7.4.2 of {{!RFC8446}}.
 The size of the shared secret is 80 bytes (48 bytes for the ECDH part and 32 bytes for the ML-KEM part).

+For all groups, both client and server MUST calculate the ECDH part of the shared secret as described in {{Section 7.4.2 of !RFC8446}}, including the shared secret check as described in Section 5.7.1.2 of {{!SP56A}}
+or the all-zero shared secret check (depending on the curve), and abort the connection with an illegal_parameter if it fails.

 # Security Considerations